 During one of the hearings, prosecutors noted Snuka did not begin complaining of head trauma until after he learned he was under investigation.

 Senior Deputy District Attorney Craig Sheetz pointed to medical records showing that Snuka had an appointment with a concussion specialist on January 29, 2014.
 This was a week after District Attorney Jim Martin announced he was re-opening the case.

 Proving And Disproving Jimmy Snuka’s Ability to Stand Trial

-Trying to prove that Jimmy Snuka was mentally and physically capable to stand trial, the prosecutors showed fliers from charity events Snuka attended during times the psychologist said he was showing signs of dementia.
+Trying to prove that Jimmy Snuka was mentally and physically capable of standing trial, the prosecutors showed fliers from charity events that Snuka attended during times the psychologist said he showed signs of dementia.
 One event was a 2012 poker game in New York in which Snuka won $100,000 for charity, Scheetz said.
 This was to prove that he was lucid.